|Origins||Settled c. 1836 and annexed c. 1853|

 In the time period after the Levee closed these streets were some of the most dilapidated and polluted streets in Chicago.

 In the years during and after World War II the Chicago Housing Authority came up with a revised plan of how to contain the black community into the Black Belt area while also providing better more humane living conditions, this brought about the construction of the Chicago housing projects to the black community on the south and west sides of the city.

 The top of the Black Belt was razed in 1954 between Cermak Road down to 25th Street along State Street and outward to Federal Street on the west.
 This razing made way for the notorious Harold Ickes Homes to be built that was a public housing project solely for African Americans.

-I remember back in the days when driving down I-55 and the fork would come up for Lake Shore Drive no one ever wanted to mess up and go south on the LSD because that was when you entered the black ghetto, the north bound LSD exit was where you accessed all the sites to see but to the south was a site of poverty and misery.
+I remember back in the days when driving down I-55 and the fork would come up for Lake Shore Drive no one ever wanted to mess up and go south on the LSD because that was when you entered the blighted area that had the projects.
+The north bound LSD exit was where you accessed all the sites to see but to the south was a site of poverty and blight.
+This area was also considered a dangerous and high crime area during these 70s, 80s, 90s and 2000s years.
 The Harold Ickes projects became very dangerous over the decades and the entire area around them became crime ridden.
 In the year 2009 until 2010 the city demolished these project buildings as they were not scheduled for renovation like the Hilliard towers instead they were condemned and razed.

 The Harold Ickes projects alone was the biggest cause of gang activity and high crime in the neighborhood as drug trafficking moved through those buildings around the clock.
 The projects were deteriorated and became dangerous.